 One of the first things to do is to switch to single-zone control to make sure that all the available power is going to the kiln.

 Low or inconsistent voltage can be caused by several things.

 Some electricians will tell you that the power grid is supposed the work within a certain range of voltages.
 This is true in general and generally applies well to motors.
-Large resistive loads like kiln are unusual and, for some kilns a voltage drop of 5% will be a problem.
+Large resistive loads like kilns are unusual and, for some kilns, a voltage drop of 5% will be a problem.

 Another place that needs to be looked at is the circuit breaker that feeds the kiln.
 If you have one of those inexpensive infrared thermometers check the temperature of the circuit breaker.
 If it is hot the wires going into it may be loosely connected or the circuit breaker itself might be bad.
 See the infrared photo in this post to see an example of what can happen.

 Some electrical supply systems have what is called a tap transformer supplying them.
 Your facility manager or electrician may be able to turn up the voltage by changing a tap.
 Be careful not to turn it up too much – and be sure to test the voltage and the amp draw on the kiln before proceeding to operate the kiln.

 Another solution is to install a buck-boost transformer on the kiln circuit.
 Let's say you have only 195 volts coming into the kiln circuit (under load) and you want 208 volts.
 You could get a transformer that will boost the voltage from 195 to 208.